-The Penn Physical Medicine and Rehabilitation Gait and Biomechanics Laboratory focuses on motion and gait analysis for both patient care and research in order to better diagnose, treat, and understand movement and gait disorders.
+The Penn Physical Medicine and Rehabilitation Gait and Biomechanics Laboratory focuses on motion and gait analysis for research in order to better diagnose, treat, and understand movement and gait disorders.
+Please note: the lab does not complete clinical gait analysis for patients at this time.

 The lab contains an 8 camera Vicon motion analysis system, 2 AMTI force plates and an 8 channel wireless Delsys EMG system.
 The following is a brief description of the output of each of these systems: